masayukig/terminal-software-again/terminal-software-again.rst

    .. code::

-      -> CLI(not CUI) applications are good for automation
+      -> CLI(not TUI) applications are good for automation

 GUI Pros/Cons